viktorbezdek/awesome-github-projects/README.md

 - [adrianhajdin/3D_portfolio](https://github.com/adrianhajdin/3D_portfolio) - Let's build a cool 3D website together!
 You'll learn how to make a portfolio with fun interactive parts, like a floating island and a fox that moves when you type.
 It'll allow you to show off your ski
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.
 - [academind/react-complete-guide-course-resources](https://github.com/academind/react-complete-guide-course-resources) - React - The Complete Guide Course Resources (Code, Attachments, Slides)
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs and vector database.
 Unlimited documents, messages, and storage in one privacy-focused app.
-Now available as a desktop application!
+Now available as a desktop application with a built-in LLM!
 - [breejs/bree](https://github.com/breejs/bree) - Bree is a Node.js and JavaScript job task scheduler with worker threads, cron, Date, and human syntax.
 Built for @ladjs, @forwardemail, @spamscanner, @cabinjs.
 - [vercel/nft](https://github.com/vercel/nft) - Node.js dependency tracing utility
 - [advplyr/audiobookshelf](https://github.com/advplyr/audiobookshelf) - Self-hosted audiobook and podcast server